Integrated Petroleum System (iPS)

 - Maximize operational efficiency and generate public sector revenue through efficient and effective oil and gas issuance and administration of sub-surface petroleum and natural gas tenures

-- Support economic development through enabling good working relationships between staff, stakeholders and industry and to facilitate exploration and development of resources through active and competitive oil and gas sectors
+- Support economic development by fostering good working relationships between staff, stakeholders and industry, and facilitating exploration and development of resources through active and competitive oil and gas sectors

 - Optimize responsible proactive stewardship of public and private sector energy and land resources